Syed-Sufran/Jarvis-voice-assistance/README.md

 🧠 Future Plans
 - Add GUI interface (Tkinter or PyQt)
-- Integrate with APIs (weather, openai, etc.)
+- Integrate with APIs (weather, openai, etc.) - done integrating with Google Gemini on 16 of sep
 - Push to GitHub Pages or Streamlit for demo
 - add new songs to music.lib

 # Contributing
 Pull requests are welcome!
 If you have ideas, bug fixes, or want to add new features, feel free to fork and submit.